codelammer/jumia-frontend-app/README.md

 ## Alternative Installation
-Alternative, you can run this application locally by following the steps below after pull github repository
+Alternatively, you can run this application locally by following the steps below after pull github repository

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.

 ## Development server
 Run `npm install` to install dependancies locally

 Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically open a tab on your default browser with the application in it.
+The CLI will automatically open a tab on your default browser with the application in it.